 Triggers and Actions

 The two fundamental units of workflows are triggers, which represent something that has happened, and actions, which are operations TimeZest can perform.
-For example, here's the default workflow that runs when a technician asks a client to select a time from the TimeZest Pod in ConnectWise Manage:
+For example, here's the default workflow that runs when a technician asks a client to select a time from the TimeZest Pod in ConnectWise PSA:

 This workflow is exactly what TimeZest already does when someone asks a client to schedule from the TimeZest Pod.
 The difference is these actions can be individually configured, added to, or even removed to exactly configure TimeZest.